mYnDstrEAm/Switch2Linux/README.md

 Website for #Switch2Linux

+A single-page application that explains why and how to switch to GNU/Linux.

-It can also be converted to an Android app, an iOS app and an Electron desktop application.
+It's built with the Quasar Framework and can be converted to an Android app, an iOS app and an Electron desktop application.

 ## Install the dependencies
 ```bash